 5. Banana-Pear Smoothie

-This banana and pear pre-workout smoothie offers all you need to smash your workout, and the best bit is that you will be able to get about a quarter of your daily vitamin C requirements.
+This banana and pear pre-workout smoothie offers all you need to smash your workout, and the best bit is that you will get about a quarter of your daily vitamin C requirements.

 But besides vitamin C, this smoothie is also an excellent source of fiber, meaning that you not only get energy for your workout but also improve your digestive health.
 This smoothie also promises to boost your immune function.

 Blueberries are superfoods, and avocados are among the most vegan-friendly source of healthy fats.

 A smoothie made of these two fruits will not just improve your performance and endurance at the gym, it will also improve your heart health by lowering the levels of bad cholesterol and also boost your cardio health.

 The other ingredients to layer this smoothie include almond butter, vegan yogurt, lime juice, and almond milk.

 Check out The Smoothie Recipe Book for more delicious smoothie ideas.